tanav-malhotra/Counterspell-Nov-2024/README.md

 ## Theme:
 > You are your own enemy.
 ## Game Overview:
 > A game where you must outrun your own shadow, which replicates your every move and timing.
 As you progress, the shadow speeds up, intensifying the challenge.
-The levels are infinitely long and randomly generated with each playthrough.
-Your score is based on how far you can move vertically from your starting position.
+The environment is an infinite, randomly generated maze that changes with each playthrough.
+Your score is determined by how far you can move vertically from your starting position while avoiding the shadow.
 ## Authors:
 > Jawadul Jarif, Bryan Lochan, & Tanav Malhotra
 ## License: